jelmer/dulwich/README.swift.rst

 a regular repository.

 Note the daemon subcommands starts a Git server listening for the Git protocol.
-Therefor there is no authentication or encryption at all between the cGIT client and the GIT server (Dulwich).
+Therefore there is no authentication or encryption at all between the cGIT client and the GIT server (Dulwich).

 Note on the .info file for pack object